toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Focus Area 5: Build Pipeline

 #### Why?
-The ability to release code with minimal effort, risk and as quickly as possible in an important feature for SaaS businesses to enable growth.
+The ability to release code with minimal effort, risk and as quickly as possible is an important feature for SaaS businesses to enable growth.
 By reducing the overhead of doing a release you can reduce the delta of change which justifies a release, and therefore reduce the risk of every release.
 And then by releasing more quickly you can deliver value sooner, get feedback more quickly and more generally facilitate agility across the business.
 The processes that formalise best practice are known as continuous integration and delivery ([CI/CD](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)).
 They are enabled by trust in the delta which is traditionally driven by QA-automation practices and to a lesser extent the ability to control change independent of code through [feature flag](https://en.wikipedia.org/wiki/Feature_toggle) tooling.

 ![Research](https://toobstar.github.io/images/ci_cd.jpg)